subquery/documentation/docs/indexer/miscellaneous/avalanche-eth-migration.md

 - [Real-time indexing (Block Confirmations)](../build/manifest/avalanche.md#real-time-indexing-block-confirmations) resulting in an insanely quick user experience for your customers.
 - [Contract query support](../build/mapping/avalanche.md#querying-contracts) allowing querying contract state
 - [Third-party Library Support](../build/mapping/avalanche.md#third-party-library-support---the-sandbox) allowing you to retrieve data from external API endpoints, non historical RPC calls, and import your own external libraries into your projects
-- [Testing Framework](../build/testing.md) providing an easy way to test the behavior of mapping handlers and validate the data being indexed in an automated way.
+- [Testing Framework](../build/testing.md) providing an easy way to test the behaviour of mapping handlers and validate the data being indexed in an automated way.
 - [Multi-chain indexing support](../build/multi-chain.md) to index data from across different networks (e.g. Ethereum and Avalanche) into the same database, this allows you to query a single endpoint to get data for all supported networks.
 - [Dynamic data sources](../build/dynamicdatasources.md) to index factory contracts that create other contracts (e.g. a DEX)